gocodebox/lifterlms/readme.txt

 + Thank you to [Amirmohammad vakili](https://www.linkedin.com/in/amirmuhammad-vakili-65a7a11b3/) for reporting a way to store XSS.
 + Thank you to Ashish Jha from [Bluefire Redteam](https://www.bluefire-redteam.com/) for reporting a reflected XSS issue on checkout screens.

-= v4.21.0 - 2021-04-19 =

-##### Updates

-+ Certificate exports will now automatically include (most) externally hosted images and stylesheets.
-+ Opt-in forward compatibility changes have been made to the `LLMS_Abstract_Options_Data` class.

-##### Bugfixes

-+ Fixed an issue causing one-time payment orders from being included in totals on some reporting screens.
-+ Fixed an issue causing student enrollment counts to be incorrect under some circumstances.
-+ Fixed issues resulting in unnecessary duplicated instances of course background data processing.
-+ Fixed an error encountered when a course is deleted prior to its background data being processed.
-+ Fixed an escaping issue causing passwords with a backslash character from being usable following a password reset.

 [Read the full changelog](https://make.lifterlms.com/tag/lifterlms/)